-In the world of social media and 24-hour news cycles, you need to work the media if you want to be seen as a successful coach or consultant.
+In the world of social media and 24-hour news cycles, you need to work with the media if you want to be seen as a successful coach or consultant.

 It’s just too easy to spend money coming up with one worthless piece of content after another, hoping, wishing, and praying that somehow, someday, the media will pay attention to what you’ve published.

 It doesn’t work that way.
-You have to work the media, and this means that you have to be proactive about your media outreach.
+You have to work with the media, and this means that you have to be proactive about your media outreach.